 With increasing clickbait and use of ad-blockers, CPC/CPM metrics are passe.
 Marketers desire new interaction models that can help build an authentic relationship.

 Search = Enter keyword and deal with thousands of results.
-FIND = Intelligent, context-aware conversations brokered with the right people.
+FIND = Intelligent, context-aware content and conversations based on buyer needs.

-User data gets abused and shared without consent 24*7.
-Users have no agency of their personal data shared during search and buy cycles.
+Buyer data gets abused and shared without consent 24*7.
+Buyers have no agency of their personal data shared during search and buy cycles.

 Core Components of the Protocol